Madis0/OneBar/README.md

 * Vanilla-like fractionated counters - shows values in vanilla hearts, e.g. 9,5 instead of 19
 * Zero saturation - no bar, **↓** - shows when saturation is 0 and hunger will decrease with activity

 ¹ Best-guess estimate based on what the client knows at the time, can change by some server-side values and natural occurrences.
+Can be disabled in options.

+## Mods that work well with OneBar

+* [BerdinskiyBear's Armor HUD](https://www.curseforge.com/minecraft/mc-mods/berdinskiybears-armor-hud) - adds a customizable hotbar-like armor bar
+* [Food Highlight](https://www.curseforge.com/minecraft/mc-mods/food-highlight) - shows orange (wasted) and green (exact/less) indicators on food in hotbar and inventories

 ## FAQ